AymenCity/phishcord-phishing-detector/README.md

     ![Settings Icon](screenshots/settings.png)
     * It will display a dropdown list where you can choose a model (SVC is on by default)
-    * Click on the setting icon again to hide the dropdown list
+    * (Click on the setting icon again to undisplay it)
 4. To manually test the detection:
     * Click on the keyboard icon (screenshot below)